munjaljatin/React-Dev/Episode 03 - Laying The Foundation/Theory/NOTES.md

 A React `Functional Component` is a function that return some piece of JSX code.

+### What is `Component Composition`?

+Positioning the one component into another component is known as `Component Composition`.

 ## Q: Role of `type` attribute in script tag?
 What options can I use there?

 A: The `type` attribute specifies the type of the script.
 The type attribute identifies the content between the `<script>` and `</script>` tags.
 It has a Default value which is “text/javascript”.